Chalarangelo/30-seconds-of-code/snippets/constant-width-to-height-ratio.md

 .snippet-demo__constant-width-to-height-ratio {
   background: #333;
   width: 50%;
-  padding-top: 50%;
 }
+.snippet-demo__constant-width-to-height-ratio::before {
+  content: '';
+  display: block;
+  padding-top: 100%;
+  float: left;
+}
+.snippet-demo__constant-width-to-height-ratio::after {
+  content: '';
+  display: block;
+  clear: both;
+}
 </style>

 #### Explanation

-`padding-top` and `padding-bottom` can be used as an alternative to `height` such that the percentage value causes an element's height to become a percentage of its parent's width, i.e. `50%` means the height will be 50% of the parent element's width, which means it acts the same as `width`.
-This allows its proportion to remain constant.
+`padding-top` on the `::before` pseudo-element causes the height of the element to equal a percentage of its width. `100%` therefore means the element's height will always be `100%` of the width, creating a responsive square.

+This method also allows content to be placed inside the element normally.

 #### Browser support

-<span class="snippet__support-note">⚠️ `padding-top` pushes any content within the element to the bottom.</span>
+<span class="snippet__support-note">✅ No caveats.</span>

 <!-- tags: layout -->